-The most recent population census of the barangay is used in determining total number of preschoolers to be weighed.
+The most recent population census of the barangay is used in determining total number of preschoolers to be weighed and measured.
 If census data are not available, the total population of the barangay is multiplied by16.2% to arrive at the estimated number of preschoolers aged 0-71 months to be weighed.

 The OPT Plus Team consists of the Rural Health Midwife, BNS and other members of the Barangay Council (i.e. Committee Chair on Health and Nutrition, Sangguniang Kabataan Chairperson), the BHWs, and Day Care Worker (DCW).
 The team may be assisted by the purok or mother leaders, other community leaders or representatives from civic organizations.

 Weighing is conducted at any place convenient to both the families in the barangay and the OPT Plus Team.
 It may be held in a barangay hall, day care center, barangay health station, health and nutrition post, home or any place easily accessible to the target population.